-Colonel Linda F. Egentowich (Ret) entered the US Air Force after graduating from East Carolina University, Greenville, NC in 1979.
+Colonel Linda F. Egentowich (Ret) Entered the US Air Force periods after graduating from East Carolina University, Greenville, NC in 1979.
 Egentowich served in various career fields including Acquisition, Logistics, Protocol and MWR & Services throughout base, NAF, MAJCOM and AF levels.
 Most notably, she served as a Services Squadron Commander at Seymour Johnson AFB and Langley AFB, as well as a Deputy Support Group Commander at Ellsworth AFB and Mission Support Group Commander at Kirtland AFB.
 Prior to her retirement from active duty Air Force service in 2007, she served as Deputy for Air Force Services at the Pentagon.
 Egentowich joined Air Force Aid Society in 2010 as Chief Operating Officer.
 As part of the Executive Staff team, she is responsible for managing the Society’s emergency assistance, education and community enhancement programs and budgets for those programs.

 CHIEF FINANCE OFFICER